vitorvidaldev/small-projects/AWS/Solutions-Architect/iam.md

 AWS provides Software Development Kits (AWS SDK), that are language-specific APIs (set of libraries) that enable you to access and manage AWS services programmatically.

 The AWS SDK is used embedded in your application.

+## AWS CloudShell

+It gives you a command line access to AWS resources and tools directly from a browser.

+AWS CloudShell is a browser-based shell that makes it easy to securely manage, explore, and interact with you AWS resources.
+CloudShell is pre-authenticated with your console credentials.
+Common development and operations tools are pre-installed, so no local installation or configuration is required.
+With CloudShell, you can quickly run scripts with the AWS Command Line Interface (CLI), experiment with AWS service APIs using the AWS SDKs, or use a range of other tools to be productive.
+You can use CloudShell right from you browser and at no additional cost.

+Benefits:
+- No extra credentials to manage
+- Automatically updated
+- No cost
+- Customizable

+## IAM (Identity and Access Management) Roles for Services

+- Some AWS services will need to perform actions on your behalf;
+- To do so, we will assign permissions to AWS services with IAM Roles;

+Common Roles:
+- EC2 Instance Roles
+- Lambda Function Roles
+- Roles for CloudFormation

+An IAM role is an IAM identity that you can create in your account that has specific permissions.
+An IAM role is similar to an IAM user, in that it is an AWS identity with permission policies that determine what the identity can and cannot do in AWS.
+However, instead of being uniquely associated with one person, a role is intended to be assumable by anyone who needs it.
+Also, a role does not have standard long-term credentials such as password or access keys associated with it.
+Instead, when you assume a role, it provides you with temporary security credentials for your role session.

+## IAM Security Tools

+IAM Credentials Report (account-level): A report that lists all your account's users and the status of their various credentials.
+IAM Access Advisor (user-level): Access advisor shows the service permissions granted to a user and when those services were last accessed.

+## IAM Best Practices

+- Don't use the root account except for AWS account setup;
+- One physical user = One AWS user;
+- Assign users to groups and assign permissions to groups;
+- Create a strong password policy;
+- Use and enforce the use of Multi Factor Authentication (MFA);
+- Create and use Roles for giving permissions to AWS services;
+- Use Access Keys for Programmatic Access (CLI/SDK);
+- Audit permissions of your account with the IAM Credentials Report;
+- Never share IAM users & Access Keys.